 When building your deck, ensure that you give your timber the proper protection from water.
 Hire a deck staining and sealing service to give your deck a coating that prevents moisture from getting trapped inside the wood.

 What Are the Signs of Dry Rot?

 Just to clarify, many different things can lead to your deck’s wood being damaged.
 Things like fallen branches, debris, excessive weight, pests, or just regular wear and tear could lead to the wood losing its shape.

 Just because you start to see cracks in your wood doesn’t automatically mean you’re dealing with dry rot.

-The main way to tell the difference between dry rot and any other form of damage is the quality of the wood.
-If you push down or step on your deck and notice that the wood feels soft or "spongy", there's reason to believe that you have a dry rot problem.
+The primary way to tell the difference between dry rot and any other form of damage is the quality of the wood.
+If you push down or step on your deck and notice that the wood feels soft or “spongy,” there’s reason to believe that you have a dry rot problem.

 Take a tool (such as a screwdriver or the backend of a hammer) and push it into one part of the wood.
 If it leaves a perfect indent without much pushback, then your wood has moisture locked inside.